Rabago85/databricks_project/README.md

    - Implement partitioning, bucketing, and indexing to improve SQL query performance

 2. **Better Modeling in the Gold Layer**
-   - Investigate alternative ways to model the gold layer that could simplify SQL queries
+   - Investigate alternative ways to model the gold layer that could simplify SQL queries.
+The analysis queries used more CTE's than anticipated, so investigting more refined modeling could help for simplified downstream queries

 3. **Using Views for Analysis**
-   - Introduce views to abstract away complex SQL logic for easier analyst access
+   - Introduce views in the analysis layer to abstract away complex SQL logic for easier analyst access

 ## Technologies Used